rezajahadi/cuda-matrix-multiplication/README.md

 ## Compile and Deploy

 I provided a bash script that automates the process of compiling and executing the CUDA code on the specified remote server with the provided file and input value 'n'

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request for any improvements or bug fixes.

-Ensure to provide clear instructions on how to use the script and what parameters it expects.
-Adjust the file paths and server credentials in the script according to your environment.